LGBTQ Foreign Stamp Gallery

 UN-NY Scott #1127-28; UN-Geneva Scott #613-14; UN-Vienna Scott #579-80

 In 2016, the United Nations issued six stamps, two for each of its main offices in New York, Geneva and Vienna, to publicize its Free and Equal campaign to stand up for equal rights and fair treatment for lesbian, gay, bisexual, transgender and intersex people.
-The stamps were designed by out artist Sergio Badarat, a graphic designer of Cuban descent who often creates works in the French Art Deco style and is currently the U.N.
+The stamps were designed by out artist Sergio E. Baradat, a graphic designer of Cuban descent who often creates works in the style popular in the first half of the 20th century; he is currently the U.N.
 Postal Administration’s art director.
+Baradat has also designed several United States stamp issues.

 United Nations, Scott #1132-33